leigh-hackspace/website-hugo/content/about/index.md

 ---
-title: About Leigh Hackspace
+title: About Us
-subtitle: An accessible, social workspace, where you can meet people, learn new skills, and build awesome things!
+subtitle: Who we are, and what we do
 show_big_cta: true
 ---
 ### What is Leigh Hackspace?